Som-Energia/somenergia-utils/README.md

 	- `runsql_cached`: like runsql but cache the results in a tsv file to avoid second runs
 	- `fetchNs`: a generator that wraps db cursors to fetch objects with attributes instead of psycopg arrays
 	- `nsList`: uses the former to build a list of such object (slower but maybe convinient)
-	- `csvTable`: turns the results of a query into a tab separated table with proper header names
+	- `csvTable`: [deprecated, use runsql] turns the results of a query into a tab separated table with proper header names
+	- `pgconfig_from_environ`: constructs a db connection configuration dictionary from PG environment variables
 - `isodates`: String to time/date/datetime objects with naive/timezoned handling
 - `sheetfetcher.py`: convenience class to retrieve data from gdrive spreadshets
 - `trace`: quickly enable and disable tracing function calling by decorating them with `@trace`